nadavmisgav/pytest-gui/README.md

 ## Features

-1. Discovering and collecting tests.
+- Discovering and collecting tests.
-2. Select test to run.
+- Select test to run.
-3. Running and stopping tests.
+- Running and stopping tests.
-4. Live log view.
+- Live log view.
-5. Report directory that contains test history.
+- Report directory that contains test history.

 ## Getting started

-The project is currently not on pip so follow the build guide.
+The project is currently not on pip so follow the build guide or download the uploaded release.

 ### Usage